pabloskewes/cltj/Readme.md

-# Ring
+# CompactLTJ

-Repository for the source code of the engine presented in the paper Worst-case Optimal Graph Joins in Almost No Space.
+Repository for the source code of the engine presented in the paper New Techniques and Compact Indices for Worst-Case Optimal Graph Joins.

 ## Instructions